dominicprior/LLM-notes/INTRO.md

 [How to generate text](https://huggingface.co/blog/how-to-generate) - Greedy search, Beam search, Top-K Sampling, Top-p sampling

-> *Auto-regressive* language generation is based on the assumption that the probability distribution of a
-> word sequence can be decomposed into the product of conditional next word distributions

 > As ad-hoc decoding methods, top-p and top-K sampling seem to produce more fluent text than traditional greedy -
-> and beam search on open-ended language generation.
+> and beam search on *open-ended* language generation.
 There is evidence that the apparent flaws of greedy and beam search -
 > mainly generating repetitive word sequences - are caused by the model (especially the way the model is trained),
 > rather than the decoding method